 - What is a child arrangements order?
 This is an order granted by a Court when parents cannot agree between themselves as to who will have contact or live with the child.
 Child Arrangement Orders detail how much time each parent will spend with the child, along with where the child will live.

 - Can I still get parental responsibility of a child I have adopted?
 Yes!
 In order to do this, a person with existing parental responsibility (such as the adopted child’s biological mother) must appoint you as the child’s new guardian.

 - Is it possible to lose parental responsibility?
 It is possible to lose responsibility of your child as their biological mother and occurs if the child is adopted.

-Did you know that we’re one of the top custody experts and have assisted many of families in organising parental responsibility and child contact?
+- Did you know that we’re one of the top custody experts and have assisted many of families in organising parental responsibility and child contact?
 And, with the option to deal with your case via Skype, we’re able to keep you informed about your case as soon as we receive an update!

 Child custody after a divorce or separation

 Child custody and contact is one of the most bitterly argued-over issues following a divorce or separation.
 Our child law specialists strongly encourage you to try and resolve your differences amicably and mutually through mediation where a neutral third-party can help you agree the terms and conditions of contact with your children.
-However, if you have already attempted this route with no success, then it may be necessary to issue court proceedings as a last resort.

 Court processes for child custody rights

 If you have not been able to come to an agreement in respect of your children our highly skilled child law specialists can assist you and provide you with strong legal support at every stage of the court process.

 We work tirelessly to get the best possible outcome for you and your children; that’s our promise to you.